paulvha/SPS30_lora/README.md

 ### version lora / December 2019
  * Included adjusted Luftdaten forwarder (based on https://github.com/bertrik/LoraLuftdatenForwarder)
  * It has been adjusted for SPS30 as well as enabling saving the data locally in a file
- * updated sketch with new data order
+ * Updated sketch with new data order
- * updated the SPS30 library to 1.3.7
+ * Ipdated the SPS30 library to 1.3.7

 ## Author
  * Paul van Haastrecht (paulvha@hotmail.com)